ibm-cloud-docs/vpc/block_storage_vpc_about.md

 {{site.data.keyword.block_storage_is_short}} provides primary boot volumes and secondary data volumes.
 Boot volumes are automatically created and attached during instance provisioning.
 Data volumes can be created and attached during instance provisioning as well, or as stand-alone volumes that you can later attach to an instance.
 To protect your data, you can use your own encryption keys or choose IBM-managed encryption.

 You can choose an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) to specify a pre-defined level of performance for your volumes.
 Or, you can choose a [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) and define your own volume capacity and IOPS level.
+All profiles are backed by solid-state drives (SSDs).

 ## Block storage for VPC volumes
 {: #block-storage-vpc-volumes}